prixt/soundsense-rs/README.md

 This will make soundsense-rs check if there is a file named "ignore.txt" in the binary directory, and will use that file to make the ignore list.

 ## Known problems
-* 'battle/hit/punch/punch4.mp3', 'battle/hit/push/push5.mp3' cause 'DecoderError::UnrecognizedFormat'.
+* 'battle/hit/punch/punch4.mp3', 'battle/hit/push/push5.mp3' causes 'DecoderError::UnrecognizedFormat'.
 Currently displays the error message and continues.
+* not properly test on Linux and Mac.
 * not properly tested in Adventure mode & Arena mode.

 ## [MIT License](./LICENSE)